EATING DISORDERS

 WHAT TYPE OF THERAPY WORKS BEST FOR EATING DISORDERS

-Some evidenced-based strategies that we employ include:
+Some of our evidenced-based strategies include:

 • Acceptance and Commitment Therapy